-The excitement around whole body vibration seem like another craze.
+The excitement around vibration machines might seem like another craze.
 But vibration therapy is here to stay, and our team at BestHealthGear has done our research to help you choose the right vibration platform for your needs.

 I suffer from back pain, and I can’t tell you how frustrating this can be.
 Tell me if this sounds familiar to you: you invest your time and money in to researching the best piece of equipment, buying that equipment, then waiting for it to arrive in the mail.
 Once it arrives, you realize it just doesn’t do what was promised.
 Now you’re back to square one.